LanceNorskog/deep-scurve/README.md

 ## A More Detailed Introduction

+Roughly, the Hilbert curve is created by folding a square surface twice into a smaller square, inscribing a right-angle path across it, then unfolding the surface.
 This notebook shows the above process in more detail, including some math.
 (The Colab link is better).

 [Colab](https://colab.research.google.com/github/LanceNorskog/deep-scurve/blob/master/notebooks/Hilbert_Mapping_Introduction.ipynb)
 [github](notebooks/Hilbert_Mapping_Introduction.ipynb)